 DAY 7 Petersburg: The Confederacy and the Antebellum South

 By the summer of 1864, the war in Virginia settled into a brutal siege around Richmond and nearby Petersburg that would last until the spring of 1865.
-We will visit the fascinating National Battlefield at Petersburg, scene of the Battle of the Crater.
+We will visit the fascinating National Battlefield at Petersburg, the scene of the Battle of the Crater.
 After walking the ground over which the battle took place, we travel a short way to visit the memorable National Museum of the Civil War Soldier at Pamplin Historical Park.
-The Museum tells the story of the nearly 3,000,000 Americans — northerners and southerners, whites and blacks, immigrants and native born — who fought in the Civil War.
+The Museum tells the story of the nearly 3,000,000 Americans — northerners and southerners, whites and blacks, immigrants and native-born — who fought in the Civil War.
 While at the Museum, we will explore Tudor Hall Plantation, which features a working kitchen and slave quarters that present a multi-media exhibit on antebellum slavery and plantation life.

 DAY 8 Appomattox